dylan-k/bestrew/README.md

 - **combo box** - the user is likely to use the "submissions" form most often.
 Here, there's a place to make note of the work submitted.
 Also, there's a place to make note of the venue that work was submitted to.
 Both works and venues are described in detail elsewhere, so it would be useful to have a thing called a "combo box" ( http://en.wikipedia.org/wiki/Combo_box ).
 By default, the combo box would show all existing names, either of works or of venues.
 If you need to add one, just type it in the combo box, which will automatically associate the entry both with the submission record and also with a new record or either a work or a venue.

-- **days out** - a fairly standard feature of submissions trackers: compare date sent to either date replied, or to the current date, to determine the number of days the submission has been active.
+- **days out** - a fairly standard feature of submissions trackers is to compare date sent to either date replied, or to the current date, to determine the number of days the submission has been active.
 Useful for determining whether up a followup e-mail is needed.

-- **import/export** - probably a more advanced feature than I know how to build, but most other apps and spreadsheets and databases can export at least a .csv file.
+- **import/export** - probably a more advanced feature than I know how to build, but most other apps and spreadsheets and databases can export at least a `.csv` file.
 It would be useful to be able to import/export these.

-## (Current) Usage
+## Usage

+Although it is only in Alpha, I have started experimenting with Tiddlywiki5, as a platform for this application.
+That Tiddlywiki file is a part of this repository, located at `/tiddlywiki/bestrew.html`.
+Download this file to your computer and open it with any browser to begin using it.

-This database tool is designed to be free and to run on multiple platforms, so (at least at the moment) it relies on [LibreOffice](http://www.libreoffice.org/) Base, which is also free to install.
+This database tool was originally built using [LibreOffice](http://www.libreoffice.org/) Base, which is free to install.
 It is also compatible with [OpenOffice](http://www.openoffice.org/) Base.
-Install one of those two applications and then open the .odb file to begin.
-Be sure to enable macros.
+To use this version, install one of those two applications, then open the file at `/base/writers-database.odb`.
+The file requires the entire contents of the `base` directory, in order to function, but you may rename the file or the directory.
+Once you've opened the file, be sure to enable macros, if prompted to do so.

-Although it is only in Alpha, I have started experimenting with Tiddlywiki5, as a possible platform for this application.
-That Tiddlywiki file is also a part of this repository.

 ## Links